by Kelly Wilson

 - Global Network – The alumni networks of the M7 schools are vast, influential, and highly supportive, offering lifelong connections.

-Harvard Business School, Class of 2026
+Harvard Business School, Class of 2027

 Immersion could be the keyword for the Harvard Business School (HBS) experience.
-The program’s cornerstone is the case-study approach, intertwined with experiential learning: students read a case and then intensively analyze it both before and in class.
+The program’s cornerstone is the case-study approach, intertwined with experiential learning; students read a case and then intensively analyze it both before and in class.
 The aim is to train students in complex, real-world decision-making.
 Students then have numerous opportunities to sharpen this training through practical application.
 By continuously engaging with classmates from different functions, industries/sectors, and geographic regions in these case discussions, students radically expand their perspectives, thought processes, and knowledge.
 This immersive experience is enhanced by the smarts, passion, and ambition of HBS students.
-Outside of class, these high-achieving, high-energy students participate in many club and volunteer activities.
-The two years of the MBA program fly by, thanks to the nonstop immersion and engagement.
+Outside of class, these high-achieving, high-energy students participate in many clubs and volunteer activities.
+The two years of the MBA program reportedly fly by, thanks to the nonstop immersion and engagement.

 What HBS Looks for in Applicants

 Given its case method approach, HBS seeks students and future leaders who will carry their weight and contribute fully in the classroom – people who have something to say and the ability to communicate it.
 Further, students must be able to listen, respond thoughtfully, and adapt to new ideas as the dialogue progresses.
-Beyond the requisite high accomplishment, HBS seeks people who enthusiastically and capably engage.
+Beyond the requisite high level of accomplishment, HBS seeks people who enthusiastically and effectively engage.

-Stanford Graduate School of Business, Class of 2026
+Stanford Graduate School of Business, Class of 2027

 What the Stanford GSB Looks for in Applicants

-Stanford wants people who will be excellent “fellow travelers,” people who have – and will bring to the program – a unique point of view.
+Stanford wants people who will be excellent “fellow travelers,” people who have – and will therefore bring to the program – a unique point of view.
 The school values risk-takers and change agents.
 At the same time, these individuals deliberately remain a “work in progress,” always open to new information, ideas, and situations and willing to shift gears accordingly.
 They relish exploration and collaboration.

-MIT Sloan School of Management, Class of 2026
+MIT Sloan School of Management, Class of 2027

 What MIT Sloan Looks for in Applicants

 MIT Sloan seeks students who are open to following where the data lead, even if doing so contradicts their personal preferences or assumptions.
 The school is also interested in people who possess both vision and practical skills, who are creative and analytical.
 That doesn’t mean an applicant must embody these qualities 50/50, but if, for example, a candidate is primarily creative and visionary, they also need to show a record of concrete impact and achievement.
-Needless to say, curiosity and a collaborative mind-set are also sought.
+Needless to say, curiosity and a collaborative mindset are also sought.

-The Wharton School at the University of Pennsylvania, Class of 2026
+The Wharton School at the University of Pennsylvania, Class of 2027

 What Wharton Looks for in Applicants

-Northwestern University’s Kellogg School of Management, Class of 2026
+Northwestern University’s Kellogg School of Management, Class of 2027

 What Kellogg Looks for in Applicants

-Kellogg greatly values work experience that shows an applicant’s exemplary people skills – leadership, teamwork, collaboration, and communication – and presents a record of meaningful accomplishment.
+Kellogg greatly values work experience that shows an applicant’s exemplary people skills – including leadership, teamwork, collaboration, and communication – and presents a record of meaningful accomplishment.
 Because Kellogg’s student body is particularly strong in philanthropic activity, including this element in one’s application is a good way to show fit with the program.

 What Chicago Booth Looks for in Applicants

-Columbia Business School, Class of 2026
+Columbia Business School, Class of 2027

 What CBS Looks for in Applicants